Zarathecat/storyboard-blog/content/why-storyboard-for-openstack.md

 Launchpad uses UbuntuOne OpenID for authentication, and you can't use anything else.
 Since we required it for Launchpad, we ended up using it as authentication for most of the upstream development properties: review.openstack.org, wiki.openstack.org...
-But OpenStack also had its own OpenID authentication (OpenStackID) used in your Foundation profile, which you use for most of the downstream activities (registering to summit, voting for Foundation individual members etc.).
+But OpenStack also has its own OpenID authentication (OpenStackID), used in your Foundation profile, which you use for most of the downstream activities (registering to summit, voting for Foundation individual members etc.).
 That creates a number of issues when we need to connect those identities, like for example to know who signed the